 If you run any type of business (even if you are a sole trader) then it is essential that you fully understand the Equality Act and what impact it has on your company.
-Darren Bugg (the editor of this blog) is an expert on the Act and provides cost-effective half day training courses for companies of all sizes.
-For more details click here or call 0113 279 6844.
+Darren Bugg (the editor of this blog) is an expert on the Act and provides cost-effective half day training courses for companies of all sizes - click here for more details.

 About Darren Bugg

-In addition to being legally qualified, Darren is also a fully qualified trainer and works as a lecturer in Management and Leadership at postgraduate level.
+In addition to being legally qualified, Darren is also a fully qualified trainer and works as a lecturer in Management and Leadership at postgraduate level and Business Studies at undergraduate level.
 He frequently covers the Equality Act (and other areas of business law) in his postgraduate teaching and lecturing work.

 Darren is registered with the UK Register of Learning Providers (Registration Number: 10037132) and holds a recognised Award in education and training, along with all the certifications required by the UK Department for Education including DBS and diplomas in Equality, Diversity and Safeguarding.

 Click here for more details about Darren’s courses